vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0351
 The misery of birth arises out of the delusion
 Which takes the unreal for the Real. *
-PS
+(P.S.
+Sundaram)

 0352
 Darkness disappears and bliss descends
 Upon men of clear vision and free of delusion. *
-SM
+(S. Maharajan)

 0353
 To those enlightened souls freed of doubt,
 More than earth is heaven near.
-NV, SB
+(N.V.K.
+Ashraf), ( Shuddhananda Bharatiar)

 0354
 Where a sense of the Real is lacking,
 The other five senses are useless.
-PS
+(P.S.
+Sundaram)

 0355
 Wisdom is to ascertain the reality
 In whatever way things are presented.
-KK
+(K. Kannan)
 Yes
 0356
 Those who have learnt to see the reality here
 Will have learnt not to come back here.
-PS
+(P.S.
+Sundaram)

 0357
 Reality once searched and seized,
 No need to think of rebirth.
-PS
+(P.S.
+Sundaram)

 0358
 Wisdom lies in realizing that unique Reality
 To remove the folly of rebirth.
-KV, PS
+KV, (P.S.
+Sundaram)

 0359
 To one who does not cling, realizing what to cling, Clinging ills will not cling. *
-PS
+(P.S.
+Sundaram)
 Yes
 0360
 Lust, wrath and delusion: Where these three are unknown, Sorrows shall not be. *
-PS
+(P.S.
+Sundaram)

 Notes:
-355. Alternate translations, but not close to original: 'The mark of wisdom is to see the reality behind each appearance' - PS.
+355. Alternate translations, but not close to original: 'The mark of wisdom is to see the reality behind each appearance' - (P.S.
+Sundaram).
 Compare with 423.
-"The mark of wisdom is to discern the truth from whatever source it is heard" - NV
+"The mark of wisdom is to discern the truth from whatever source it is heard" - (N.V.K.
+Ashraf)
 359. i.e. those who cling [to God] but does not cling [to the world].
 Compare with 350 for similar word play.
-“Cling to the one who clings to nothing; and so clinging, cease to cling” - PS
+“Cling to the one who clings to nothing; and so clinging, cease to cling” - (P.S.
+Sundaram)

 037
 Eradicating desire